College of Business > Faculty > A to Z listing of Faculty > Alyssa F. Westring

 Psychology, University of Pennsylvania, 2002

-Alyssa Friede Westring is a professor of management at the Driehaus College of Business.
+Alyssa Friede Westring a professor and chair of the Department of Management & Entrepreneurship at the Driehaus College of Business.
 She also serves as the St. Vincent de Paul Professor and DePaul Presidential Fellow.
 She teaches management courses with an emphasis on organizational behavior and career management.

 Westring's research focuses broadly on the interplay between work, family and other life domains.
 She has a particular interest in women's careers in medicine and science.
 As a co-investigator on an NIH RO1 grant, she writes and speaks extensively about the culture for women in Academic Medicine.
 (Her TEDx talk on this topic can be viewed